legranda1/FinalProject_GroupCLL/README.md

 * *h<sub>4</sub>* is the thickening and sludge removal zone [ *m* ]

-Below is a screenshot of the output that would be obtained in a .xlsx file if everything runs smoothly
+Below is a screenshot of the output that would be obtained in a .xlsx file if everything runs smoothly:

 <div style="text-align:center">